vigneshpa/arch-setup/Readme.md

 ## Shell and prompt

 To install my zsh shell and starship prompt run the command below.
 This command uses pacman to fetch the required packages from Arch repos.
-To instal it on other linux distributions or any unix based systems add ``-s no-pacman`` to the below command.
+To instal it on other linux distributions or any unix based systems run the command and do as it says.
 ### To Install ZSH and starship:
 ```sh
 curl --proto '=https' --tlsv1.2 -sSf https://raw.githubusercontent.com/vigneshpa/arch-setup/main/prompt.sh | sh